SuicideGirls: History

 In September 2005, SuicideGirls announced that it would remove a large number of images from its pages in an effort to collaborate with the U.S. Department of Justice standards at the time.
 The images involved depicted bondage, weapons, or simulated blood.
 The Department of Justice indicated that images of that type might be the subject of obscenity prosecutions.
 Although SuicideGirls was not mentioned as a target, they removed the images until the furor passed.
 In January 2007, the images were made visible again.
 In 2006, some of the Suicide Girls were featured in the CSI: NY episode "Oedipus Hex".

 In 2015, it was reported that the website had 5 million monthly visitors, 51 percent of them female.
 SuicideGirls' 15th anniversary was celebrated at its Peek-A-Boo burlesque show, which is a regular act at Pour Vous nightclub in Los Angeles, and was featured on the website of Maxim magazine.
 In 2017, SuicideGirls released a line of marijuana vape pens and cartridges called Chill Hustle Zero.

-Website features

-The website is an online community, formed around pin-up photosets of Suicide Girls.

-Photosets

-Photosets are a collection of images ranging from fully clothed to fully nude that must share a theme or concept and take place in the same setting.
-Each photoset contains 40 to 60 images and is created by the model and photographer to portray images of "alternative" beauty, showcasing each model's ideas regarding her own beauty.

-As of May 2015, there were nearly 8 million images live on the site.
-Each day, a "Set of the Day" is bought and featured on the front page, marking official Suicide Girl status.
-The photographs are intended both as an homage to classic pin-up art and a portrayal of alternative beauty.

 The site has staff photographers, but anyone can submit photosets.
 Actress Paget Brewster has photographed models for the site, as have guitarist Dave Navarro and singer Mike Doughty.

-Other features

-The members and the models all have the option to create a personal profile, keep journals, upload their own photos and videos, and join public and private groups.

-The site also features interviews conducted by members and a merchandise shop.